Yu-Tsern/DigitalCertificateLab/lab1/README.md

 chmod 777 <file_name>
 ```

-If you're using the same file name as we did in the previous steps, it is ”chmod 777 jhuws.csr”
+If you're using the same file name as the one used in the previous steps, it is ”chmod 777 jhuws.csr”

 ###### Sign the certificate signing request